CobaltGrid/cobaltgrid/src/content/projects/1strfb/index.md

   - "./image5.png"
 ---

-As part of a revival of 1st RFB, we were brought in to deliver a new and refreshed website to provide a central hub for members of the group to get involved with the group.
+As part of a revival of 1st RFB, an online gaming group, we were brought in to deliver a new and refreshed website to provide a central hub for members of the group to get involved.

 Commonly, gaming groups stick with off-the-self community forums or bland gaming-specific services such as Enjin to provide an online provision for their members.
 Although this might be a quick solution, it often provides poor user experiences, and a product that is not specific to the needs of the community who use it.